-Dame Agatha Christie, 1890-1976, apparently visited Dunmore and enjoyed its gardens on a few occasions, guest of the McClintocks of Dunmore, to whom she was related through marriage.
+Dame Agatha Christie, 1890-1976, apparently visited Dunmore and enjoyed its gardens on a few occasions as a guest of the McClintocks of Dunmore, to whom she was related through marriage.
 She enjoyed her picnics in Co.
 Donegal.

 In the 20th century Robert McClintock lived at Dunmore.
 He was a keen and talented engineer.
 He built a series of interconnected ponds and a collection of sundials, scattered through the walled gardens.
 He also invented the Bangalore torpedo while in the British Indian Army unit, the Madras Sappers and Miners, at Bangalore, India, in 1912.
-It was a means of exploding booby traps and barricades left over from the Boer and Russo-Japanese Wars and were used at the Battle of the Somme.
+They were a means of exploding booby traps and barricades left over from the Boer and Russo-Japanese Wars and were used at the Battle of the Somme.

 For more information on the plantations visit The Monreagh Ulster Scots Centre

 And to find out about the siege of Derry visit The Siege Museum